sydneystockholm/ferguson/README.md

 })
 ```

+Since asset inlining happens synchronously, you can only use the `inline` option with synchronous compilers and compressors.
+Attempting to inline an asset that uses either an asynchronous compiler or compressor will fail with an error.

 ## Tag Formats

 Ferguson knows how to generate HTML tags for `css`, `js`, `ico`, `jpg`, `gif`, `png`, `svg` and `bmp` assets.